IuNoWat/Templates/README.md

 ## RaspberryPi

+### SerialCom

+Example of communication through serial port between a raspi and an arduino.
+It uses pyserial on the py, install it with pip install pyserial

 ### Ecran LCD Rond
 This example work with this specific model of lcd round screen : https://www.lextronic.fr/afficheur-lcd-rond-128--78057.html There is in the folder a user manual that describe the installation process :